Table of Contents

 - Pre-Deployment Life Lessons for Military Spouses

-During his military career, my husband has deployed overseas six times.
-Soon, it will be seven.
-I spent some of those as his girlfriend, others as his wife, but missed him a lot either way.
-We have been through a wide variety of deployments—combat, non-combat, land, ship, etc. Each one is different, yet they all have similar challenges.
-And the planning required for a single servicemember is different than one who has a family.
-Check out this military spouse pre-deployment guide to get prepared.
+As a military spouse, you may have been through a wide variety of deployments — combat, non-combat, land or ship.
+Each one is different, yet they all have similar challenges.
+And the planning required for a single service member is different from one who has a family.
+Check out this military spouse pre-deployment guide to get prepared for the next deployment in your future.

 Paperwork to Complete Pre-Deployment